-Helping train up mothers and caregivers to diagnose children with malnutrition so they can get the help they need.
+Training mothers to diagnose children with acute malnutrition so they can get the help they need.

 In the arid and semi-arid areas of Northern Kenya the effects of drought-related food insecurity are manifested in high maternal and child malnutrition.
-In order to address the formidable geographic access barriers faced by the pastoralist population, Concern together with the Ministry of Health has defined an intervention package to facilitate capacity building of mothers to screen and refer their children for nutrition management.
-We’ve learned from our partners that home is a vital frontline in the fight against hunger.
-The CeaSurge project teaches mothers and caregivers in pastoralist communities to screen their children for signs of acute malnutrition using a MUAC (mid-upper arm circumference) screening band.
+In order to address the formidable geographic access barriers faced by the pastoralist population, Concern Worldwide and the Ministry of Health are training mothers to screen their children for acute malnutrition, and if necessary refer them for treatment.
+We’ve learned from our partners that the home is a vital frontline in the fight against hunger.
+The CeaSurge project teaches mothers and caregivers to use a MUAC (mid-upper arm circumference) screening band.
 A big part of the project is to test whether mothers can take and understand the measurements properly.
 If they can, they’ll be able to get their children to local health centres much quicker.
 Which could save a lot of kids’ lives.

 The guardians are innocent employees who volunteer their time to work with our charity partners and keep other innocent employees updated about the foundation’s work.Read more about our guardians